 Teen girl in critical condition after crash left Warkworth homes without power

-Homes in Warkworth are without electricity after a car struck a power pole on Monday.
+Power has been restored to homes in Warkworth after a car struck a power pole on Monday.

 The car crashed at about 6.45pm on Monday night on Woodcocks Rd.